MS Renaissance (1992): Compagnie Française de Croisières

-In September 2022, after two years laid up, the ship was purchased by the newly-formed cruise line Compagnie Française de Croisières (CFC) and renamed Renaissance.
+In September 2022, after two years laid up, the ship was purchased by the newly-formed cruise line Compagnie Française de Croisières (CFC), founded by entrepreneur Cedric Rivoire-Perrochat and Clement Mousset, and renamed Renaissance.
 CFC intended to reduce her capacity from 1,258 passengers to 1,100 passengers, served by 560 crew, with a launch date in February 2023 from Le Havre, France.
 In October 2022 the ship was sent to Damen Shipyards Brest for refit.
 Technical problems during the refit twice delayed re-entry into service and she began cruising from Le Havre in June 2023.